GDDEGabriel/GDDEGabriel/README.md

 ## Who am i?

-I am a Brazillian programmer and game developer who likes retro games! by retro games, i mean either the nes/atari era of pixelart or the late 90s/early 2000s pre-rendered and 3D graphics.
+I am a Brazillian programmer and game developer who likes retro games!
+>By retro games, i mean either the nes/atari era of pixelart or the late 90s/early 2000s pre-rendered and 3D graphics.